maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

     </Frame>
     ```

-9. With the background set, you can notice that everything looks bad and the items are overlapping.
+9. With the background set, you can notice that the items are overlapping.
 To fix this, we'll add some spacing around the items:

     ```xml
     <CollectionView.ItemsLayout>